eaedk/CA-Trainee-Story/readme.md

 Add your contacts here..

 ## Freestyle
-Feel free to add more sections if you want to show some thoughts or personal works, etc.
+Feel free to add more sections if you want to share some thoughts or personal works, etc.